jmuth/PCML_project1/README.md

 6. *helpers.py*: We added several functions to make this module richer than the provided one. *replace_num()* can be used to deal with missing values, i.e. replace missing value with median or mean value of others. *build_poly()* helps us to construct more complex polynomial feature matrix.
 We add one argument to *predict_labels()* to correlate the prediction method with training method.

 7. *search_parameters.py*: It allows us to do cross validation to find best parameters for each group.

-8. *method_comparison.py*: It allows us to compare the accuracy of each model and then choose the best one.